fasiehkhan/wildfire-tracker/README.md

 # Wildfire Tracker

-> This is a React app to track wildfires and plot them on a Google map.
+This is a React app to track wildfires and plot them on a Google map.

 ## Usage

 ```
 npm install
+npm i google-map-react @iconify/react @iconify/icons-mdi
 npm start

 # Build